Cacti/rrdproxy/README.md

 without the need for NFS.

-Due the fact that updates to files may contain sensitive data and to prevent undesired updates, RRDtool proxy utilitizes high encrypted connections (RSA2048 and AES192) with continuously changing keys.
+Due the fact that updates to files may contain sensitive data and to prevent undesired updates, RRDtool proxy utilizes high encrypted connections (RSA2048 and AES192) with continuously changing keys.
 This ensures a secured connection between the proxy and registered clients and/or other proxies.